-Sao Paulo Gov. Jo o Doria announced plans to start distributing shots on Jan.
-25 if federal health authorities approve the vaccine.
-Doria is a vocal critic and likely challenger in the 2022 presidential election, and his announcement added pressure on the Bolsonaro administration to come up with its own federal immunization plan.
+If federal health authorities approve the vaccine, Sao Paulo Gov. Jo o Doria announced plans to distribute shots on Jan.
+25. Doria is a vocal critic and likely challenger in the 2022 presidential election, and his announcement added pressure on the Bolsonaro administration to come up with its own federal immunization plan.

 The president initially sneered at the Chinese vaccine, saying its origins don’t inspire trust, but other states quickly showed interest in acquiring some.

 Another contender for early release nationwide is likely to be the vaccine developed by AstraZeneca and Oxford University, which could be available by early February once regulators approve it, according to Brazil’s state laboratory Fiocruz, which is producing it in Brazil.

 Fiocruz is one of Brazils largest public laboratories for vaccine production, including measles, polio and yellow fever.
 Relying on advanced technology and Fiocruz’ ability to produce at a low price, Brazil is the worlds biggest manufacturer of yellow fever vaccines, exporting millions of doses to dozens of countries worldwide, according to Fiocruz information.

 Fiocruz said it expects to have 100 million of domestically produced COVID-19 doses by the end of July.
 Two doses are needed.

 The government also expects an additional 42 million doses from the global vaccine partnership known as COVAX, with no set date, and has signed a memorandum with Janssen, a Johnson & Johnson subsidiary, for 38 million doses of its single-shot vaccine when it becomes available.